vagifaliyev1/RESTAURANT./README.md

--- Drop tables in the correct order due to dependencies DROP TABLE IF EXISTS Order_Details ;
+--Drop tables in the correct order due to dependencies DROP TABLE IF EXISTS Order_Details ;
 DROP TABLE IF EXISTS Payments ;
 DROP TABLE IF EXISTS Orders ;